Rajarshi101/ServLocate/README.md

 # 📱 ServLocate App – Full Documentation

 ## Overview
 ServLocate is an on-demand services platform built using Flutter and Firebase, integrated with CometChat UIKit for real-time messaging.
 It enables users to post, explore, book, and manage service requests across various categories like teaching, healthcare, cleaning, tech support, and more.
 Both clients and service providers operate from a single account, switching roles dynamically.
+It is ideal for Freelancers to post their services and the user friendly dashboard makes it easy for clients to discover and avail required services.

 ---
 ## ✅ Core Functionalities